 Go East – The bands are set up along Queen Street from Woodbine Avenue to Beech Avenue.
 If you can, hang out around Beech Avenue.
 The crowd is always a little thinner at the east end of the festival, and the ice cream trucks tend to set up in the east end.

 Take Transit – Finding street parking is a real challenge.
 Between road closures for the festival itself and road closures due to construction, street parking spots are at a premium.
 The festival is totally accessible by transit; bus and subway are the way to go.

 Saturday and Sunday in the Park – If daytime viewing is what to do in Toronto for your family then for head to Kew Gardens park on Saturday and Sunday.
 Bands play from 11am to 6 pm in the big gazebo.
 Be sure to bring sunblock, hats and a blanket to sit on.

 Head to the Boardwalk – If the crowds along Queen Street start to overwhelm your kids, or mom and dad, take a quick walk down to the beach boardwalk.
 You’ll find latin inspired music playing along the boardwalk…it’s a lot cooler and less busy down at the beach.

 The bottom line is the Beaches International Jazz Festival is a great answer for what to do in Toronto on a hot summer evening with your entire family.
 If you come prepared it will be a night to remember.
-If you are worried that you aren’t that in to jazz music…fear not…the variety of music you will hear is stellar.
-You can expect to hear Cuban music, Latin music, big band music, traditional jazz, experimental jazz, folk music and blues music.
 The jazz festival is a fabulous way to introduce your children to a wide array of music genres.
 Don’t forget your dancing shoes.